phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/1-ios.html.md

     url: develop/1-embed-webview/android
 ---

-##Creating Apps with Cordova and iOS Native Components
+##Creating Apps with PhoneGap and iOS Native Components

 Before getting started you should read [this blog post](http://phonegap.com/blog/2015/03/12/mobile-choices-post1/) about choosing a mobile strategy.
 As a quick refresher, native hybrid mobile apps include a blend of native controls and one or more webviews.
 One common use case implemented in many popular